teranetsrl/oauth2_client/README.md

 //Instantiate an OAuth2Client...
 GoogleOAuth2Client client = GoogleOAuth2Client(
 	customUriScheme: 'my.test.app' //Must correspond to the AndroidManifest's "android:scheme" attribute
-	redirectUri: 'my.test.app:/oauth2redirect', //Can be any URI, but the scheme part must correspond to the customeUriScheme );
+	redirectUri: 'my.test.app:/oauth2redirect', //Can be any URI, but the scheme part must correspond to the customUriScheme );

 //Then, instantiate the helper passing the previously instantiated client